Skip to content

 Successful authentication creates a comprehensive security context and generates secure session tokens for subsequent authorization decisions:

-# Create security context
+# Create comprehensive security context for zero-trust evaluation

 security_context = await self._create_security_context(user)

-# Generate session token
+# Generate cryptographically secure session token

 session_token = await self._generate_session_token(user, security_context)

-# Update user login time
+# Update user login tracking and audit trail

 user.last_login = datetime.now()